Professor Felicity Matthews

 Department of Politics and International Relations

-Felicity’s research focuses on exercise of power in the policy process, and the relationships that exist between government, parliament and citizens.
-She is particularly interested in the effects of constitutional rules and institutional norms, and the everyday practice of policymaking on the formal ‘frontstage’ and informal ‘backstage’.
+Professor Matthews' research and teaching focus on exercise of power in the policy process, and the relationships that exist between government, parliament and citizens.

 - Research interests

-I research the exercise of power in the policy process, and the relationships that exist between government, parliament and citizens.
-I am particularly interested in the effects of constitutional rules and institutional norms, and the everyday practice of policymaking on the formal ‘frontstage’ and informal ‘backstage’.
-Through this, I have developed a broad research profile that encompasses a number of inter-related areas including: executive politics; public administration; parliamentary studies; and, constitutional politics.
+Felicity's research critically examines the exercise of power in the policy process, and the relationships that exist between government, Parliament and citizens, with specific geographical expertise in British Politics.
+She is particularly interested in the effects of constitutional rules and institutional norms, and the practice of policymaking on the formal ‘frontstage’ and informal ‘backstage’.
+She has a broad and internationally-recognised research profile that encompasses a range of interrelated areas: executive politics; public administration; parliamentary studies; and, constitutional politics.

-My research expertise has been advanced under several major research projects, including my current ESRC-funded Parliamentary Academic Fellowship.
-Working under the auspices of the House of Commons Petitions Committee, this project examines how Members of Parliament have engaged with the parliamentary e-petitions system that was established in 2015, and explores their views regarding the added value of such innovations in terms of democratic engagement, public trust and policy impact.
+Felicity has leveraged her research expertise to improve parliamentary practice and ‘good governance’ by working with a range of parliamentary committees and government bodies.
+Between 2018-19, she held an ESRC-funded Parliamentary Academic Fellowship.
+Working under the auspices of the House of Commons Petitions Committee, her research examines how Members of Parliament have engaged with the parliamentary e-petitions system that was established in 2015, and explored their views regarding the added value of such innovations in terms of democratic engagement, public trust and policy impact.

-- Parliamentary scrutiny of executive patronage – the relationship between institutional norms, reputation and accountability.
-Public Administration.
+- Parliamentary scrutiny of executive patronage: The relationship between institutional norms, reputation and accountability.
+Public Administration, 98(3), 625-642.
 View this article in WRRO

 - Formal rules, informal norms and the everyday practice of coalition governance.
-The British Journal of Politics and International Relations.
+The British Journal of Politics and International Relations, 21(1), 148-168.
 View this article in WRRO

 - Majoritarianism Reinterpreted: Effective Representation and the Quality of Westminster Democracy.
 Parliamentary Affairs, 71(1), 50-72.
 View this article in WRRO